a-moreira/Revised-Simplex/README.md

 ```
 optimal                                                         // status
 14.0                                                            // objective function value
-1.0 1.0 1.0 0.0 0.0 0.0                                         // certificate vector
 2.0 4.0 8.0                                                     // decision vector
 ```

 ##### Disclaimer
-This implementation serves an educational purpose and it's not optimized for large instances.
+This implementation serves an educational purpose and it's not optimized for huge instances.
 It can probably find your solution, but it might take forever.

 #### License
 This project is free software licensed under GNU General Public License v2.0 or later.